 To find out the zoning for any area of coast, contact the relevant Council or the Tasmanian Planning Commission.
-They have copies of the relevant Planning Scheme and will be able to assist you.
-Councils usually have planning schemes on their websites.
+They have copies of the relevant Planning Schemes and will be able to assist you.
+Councils usually also have planning schemes available to download from their websites.

-Also, you can check the Land Information System of Tasmania (LIST) to see the land use zone layers on various maps: (Click HERE).
+Also, you can check the Land Information System of Tasmania (LIST) to see the land use zone layers on various maps.

 - Write down as many details as possible of the incident you observed and take photographs if you can.

 - Contact the landholder (private, state or local government) if known.